dhellmann/pymotw/PyMOTW/profile/index.rst

 .. include:: profile_fibonacci_raw.py
    :literal:
-   :start-after: import profile
+   :start-after: #end_pymotw_header

-This recursive version of a fibonacci sequence calculator is especially useful for demonstrating the profile because we can improve the performance so much.
+This recursive version of a fibonacci sequence calculator [#fibonacci]_ is especially useful for demonstrating the profile because we can improve the performance so much.
 The standard report format shows a summary and then details for each function executed.

 ::